andre-st/wahoo-utils/README.md

 	- heart-icon only for different POI types; maybe "poiType" in the database table selects icon? perhaps reversing BoltApp could give answers
 	- better restrict POI types to food/water -or- shelter, at the moment
 	- extra step: when updating routes in Komoot etc, you have to copy them to this project too and rebuild the POI list
-	- no POIs when detouring
+	- no auto-POIs when detouring
+	- only takes a few seconds (at least for the tested 60 km tours)
 - Other Approaches:
 	- native function on the device: "Save my location" = no manual coordinates
 	- adding POIs manually via smartphone companion app = pain